Your Ultimate Guide to Income Tax Rates and Personal Allowances

 But if you think about it, it’s not that complicated: the UK operates a progressive tax system, meaning the more you earn, the higher the rate at which you’re taxed.

-Read on to learn all about personal tax allowance, income tax bands, National Insurance contributions and more.
+Read on to learn all about personal tax allowance, income tax bands, inheritance tax, National Insurance contributions and more.

 Here are some key definitions around income tax rates and personal allowances.